giesselmann/STRique/docs/examples/intro.md

 You can either read the STRique count from stdin or specify it with the --counts flag.
 The output for the provided example data looks like this:

 <img src="../../images/signal_plot.png"width="100%" hspace="20">

+!!! warning "Docker"
+    The plot commands tries to open an interactive GUI per default.
+If you use STRique from within a Docker container please specify the --output argument to write the plots to disk.
+From within the container it is non-trivial to forward graphical output to the host.